 We successfully concluded the 58th National Biennial Convention held at C.A.C.A.
 National Headquarters in San Francisco.
 The business of the Alliance was completed and a new slate of officers elected.
-We will post a copy of the Convention program, Biennial Report, and Resolutions as soon as possible.
-Click below to view the new Board Officers.
+A convention report has been posted.
+Click below to read about the 58th National Biennial Convention.

 The Chinese American Citizens Alliance (C.A.C.A.) helps Chinese Americans across the United States advocate for their civil rights, preserve their cultural heritage, and make a difference in their communities through education, leadership, and community service.